csorianot/godmc_wiki/FAQ.md

 ## Who is the lead person for the secondary analyses

-This is yet to be determined, if you have any queries about specific analyses please address them to [ieu-godmc@bristol.ac.uk](mailto:ieu-godmc@bristol.ac.uk).
+The lead person for the EWAS and GWAS analyses is yet to be determined, if you have any queries about specific analyses please address them to [ieu-godmc@bristol.ac.uk](mailto:ieu-godmc@bristol.ac.uk).

 ## How does the pipeline handle twins and related individuals